dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 --- abstract

 A vCon is the container for data and information relating to a conversation.
 It is analogous to a {{vCard}} which contains address information for an individual.
 A conversation may take the form of a traditional phone call, video conference, SMS or MMS message exchange, webchat or email thread.
-The data in the container relating to the conversation may include Call Detail Records ({{CDR}}), call meta data, participant identity information (e.g. {{PASSporT}}), the actual conversational data exchanged (e.g. audio, video, text), realtime or post conversational analysis and attachements of documents exchanged during the conversation.
+The data in the container relating to the conversation may include Call Detail Records ({{CDR}}), call meta data, participant identity information (e.g. {{PASSporT}}), the actual conversational data exchanged (e.g. audio, video, text), realtime or post conversational analysis and attachements of files exchanged during the conversation.
 Having a standardize container for all of the data related to a conversation is useful for many applications (see {{vCon-white-paper}}).
-This document specifies the {{JSON}} format for a vCon and a method for signing the document.
+This document specifies the {{JSON}} format for a vCon and a method for signing vCons.

 --- middle